The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 For a shock treatment, remove everything fabric or wrap them in plastic, this includes mattresses.

 Remove plants, pets, and artwork that is not behind glass.
 Tape up electrical outlets.
-Remove all electronics.
-Make sure you have everything you need before turning the machine on.

-Make sure you research if this is safe for you and worth the risk.
 Understand why the EPA does not recommend it.
 It is too easy to do something wrong where you could breathe some in.
 Treat it like the deadly gas that it is.

 You can also test a low dose first to see if any weird smells form.

-Make sure it is dosed correctly for the space and if running it for 24 hours it needs an oxygen source.
+Make sure it is dosed correctly for the space, and if running it for 24 hours, it needs an oxygen source.

-Overdoing it can make your place intolerable.
-I recently had a bad experience where I overdid it with the ozone, it took a month to be able to go back in.
+I had a bad experience where I overdid it with the ozone, it took a month to be able to go back in.
+I had another where I could never reenter.

 How to Dose Ozone

-I generally use 3500 mg/hr in a single medium-sized or large room for a shock treatment.
 A shock treatment which is what kills and usually denatures the mold is usually 1000 milligrams per hour (mg/h) per 100 sq feet (at 70 degrees with relative humidity at or below 20%).

-The level you are aiming for is 6 to 10 parts per million.
 Many people shock for 1-3 hours but those of us super sensitive tend to keep going until the substance is denatured.
-I have gone as high as 5000 and 7000 mg/hr in a very small trailer for 24 – 48 hours.

 Sources: